 COLUMBUS, Ohio - Recognized for their quick thinking and fast action, 12 Natural Resources Officers (NRO) were recently honored by the Ohio Department of Natural Resources (ODNR) for their life-saving efforts over the past year.
 ODNR’s officers are often the first to arrive on the scene of an emergency at Ohio’s state parks, forests, nature preserves, and waterways.

 “Our Natural Resources Officers are dedicated to keeping all Ohioans safe,” said ODNR Director Mary Mertz.
 “I am grateful to these courageous men and women for their life-saving actions and their ongoing efforts to not only protect visitors, but to improve their experience each and every day.”

 ODNR officers also routinely serve communities as first responders, especially in Ohio’s rural counties.
-An officer from northeast Ohio was recognized for his quick thinking and brave actions in 2022.
+Two Lake Erie region officers were recognized for their lifesaving efforts in 2022.

 Natural Resources officers are commissioned peace officers who protect Ohio’s natural resources.
 These highly trained law enforcement personnel patrol Ohio’s state parks, forests, nature preserves, and waterways to keep them safe for the enjoyment of all visitors.

 ODNR is currently recruiting for the next class of Natural Resources officers.
 Applications will be accepted through Dec.
 20, at this link.

 The ODNR Division of Parks and Watercraft provides exceptional outdoor recreation and boating opportunities by balancing outstanding customer service, education, and conservation of Ohio’s 75 state parks and waterways.

 The ODNR ensures a balance between wise use and protection of our natural resources for the benefit of all.
 Visit the ODNR website at ohiodnr.gov.